abhisheknaik96/abhisheknaik96.github.io/index.md

 ## [Recent News](#news)

+- (Dec 2021) Presented the essentials of RL at the 3rd Nepal AI Winter School
 - (Sep 2021) Paper accepted at NeurIPS 2021
 - (July 2021) Co-hosted a ICML Social on _Continuing Problems in RL_
 - (May 2021) Paper accepted at ICML 2021